 Founded in 2014, Liz Jacob is an artistic line of sustainable clothing for little children crafted out of natural fabrics such as pure cottons, organic cottons, and linens.

 Fashion meets sustainability: Sustainable Revolution in Fashion

-To ensure that the fashion sector incorporates sustainability with regard to social aspects, economic dependencies and ecological sensitivities, right from the outset, there are now different brands coming up in the fashion sector which are pledging to use only sustainable materials in the textile manufacturing.
+To ensure that the fashion sector incorporates sustainability with regard to social aspects, economic dependencies, and ecological sensitivities, right from the outset, there are now different brands coming up in the fashion sector which are pledging to use only sustainable materials in textile manufacturing.
 This is the new initiative launched by Sustainable Revolution championed by Union Minister for Textiles Smriti Zubin Irani which aims to move towards sustainable fashion that contributes to a clean environment.

 According to Elizabeth Jacob, founder of Liz Jacob, “The ethos of our brand is built on sustainable and ethical trade practices… and promoting only sustainable, natural fabrics, especially local textiles.”

 Organic baby clothes are devoid of any cotton pesticides as well as a range of harmful or risky substances found on synthetic materials, which not only provide peace of mind for parents but can help reduce the chances of the baby’s skin becoming irritated.